Docs

 3. With your metric selected, click the Copy config button.

-4. Your metric tile's configuration will be updated with the configuration from your metric.
-You can open the metric tile's configuration to review the settings or make additional changes.
+4. Your metric block's configuration will be updated with the configuration from your metric.
+You can open the metric block's configuration to review the settings or make additional changes.

 5. Once you have finished editing the dashboard, click the Save button in the top right of the dashboard.